alexandrebobkov/CanadianPayroll/docs/source/cpp-and-ei.rst

 CANADA PENSION PLAN AND EMPLOYMENT INSURANCE
 #############################################

+Membership or participation in the Canada Pension Plan (CPP) and Employment Insurance Plan (EI) is compulsory for certain types of employment.
+As a person responsible for the payroll you need to know which employees must participate in these plans, what amounts to withhold from employees and how much the employer will have to remit or send to the Canada Revenue Agency (CRA)

 **Learning Objectives**

 Upon completion of this chapter, you should be able to explain: